Melanoma is a malignant tumor that originates in melanocytes,

 are not fully known, there could be a hormonal component: Moles

 are more active at puberty and during pregnancy.
-Some —
+It is unknown whether taking oral contraceptives

-or hormone replacement therapy.
+or hormone replacement therapy has any bearing on developing melanoma or causing it to spread.
 Discuss this with your dermatologist.

 Examination Scheduling

-Individuals with the Atypical Mole Syndrome can improve their
+Individuals with the many moles or lots of atypical moles can improve their

 chances of early detection by increasing the frequency of skin

-self-examination and by visiting a physician more often.
+self-examination and by visiting a dermatologist more often.
 The

-clinician may take photographs to document whether there are
+dermatologist may take photographs or measure the moles to document whether there are